6 tips for beginners: facilitating an agile retrospective

 Discussion between 2 people:

-• “I have the feeling that this topic only affects both of you.
-I write it down in our notes and suggest that you continue the discussion later in pairs.
-How do you see it?"
+• “I have the feeling that this topic only concerns the two of you right now.
+I’ll note it down and suggest you continue the discussion later as a pair.
+What do you think?”

 Discussion takes too long:

-• "Are you sure that given the advanced times it makes sense to continue the discussion here?
-With X and Y, we have two other topics on the agenda. ”
+• “Are you sure it makes sense to continue the discussion here, given the late hour?
+We still have two more topics on the agenda with X and Y.”

 Tip 4: Ask for feedback

-Everyone will be considerate the first time you take on the role of a moderator in a retrospective.
-So take the opportunity to ask openly afterwards for feedback from the participants - both in the group and in individual discussions.
+Everyone will be considerate when you step into the role of a moderator at a retrospective for the first time.
+So take the opportunity to openly ask the participants for feedback afterwards - both in the group and in individual discussions.

 For example, if you are unsure in some situations whether you reacted correctly, ask participants afterwards how they perceived the situation.